OpenStackweb/openstack-org/installation.md

-##**OpenStack Foundation Website**
+## **OpenStack Foundation Website**

 ### **Setting up the Development Environment - Virtual machine**

-These instructions will detail the Vagrant method for installing the OpenStack Website development environment on your machine.
+These instructions detail the Vagrant method for installing the OpenStack Website development environment on your machine.
 You will create a directory on your local machine and clone a github repository to this directory that will contain all of the necessary files to setup and operate your development environment.
 The backend of your environment will run on a virtual machine (VM) that your development machine will host.
 This VM will contain an Ubuntu Linux installation on which your web server (Nginx) and database (MySQL) will be installed and run.
 Vagrant, a command line virtual machine management tool, will automatically set up and control this VM environment.
 The configuration information for Nginx and MySQL are scripted and included in the Vagrant package, so there is no need for you configure anything related to this on the backend.

 The steps are outlined below but basically are as follows: